 The specific epithet, sprengeri was named for him.
 Common plants with that name include Tulipa sprengeri, Magnolia sprengeri and Malus x zumi 'Professor Sprenger'.

-He returned to his native countryside and died at Coneysthorpe, North Yorkshire, in 1893.
+He eventually returned to his native countryside and died at Coneysthorpe, North Yorkshire, in 1893.
 His grave lies in the village churchyard at Terrington.

 One of his most famous landscapes, Naumkeag in Stockbridge, Massachusetts, incorporated his use of various levels in the garden and ways to use the garden as an outdoor living space.
 With the decreasing need during this century for the functional elements of the garden (vegetable and fruit gardens and utility buildings, for instance) during a period of increasing consumerism, he described the garden as an extension of the house, a "machine for living in."